 Staff, faculty, students, and visitors accessing the MIT Cambridge campus need to complete the required steps outlined in the MIT Covid Pass access management system, which may include a Covid-19 test at MIT Medical and daily health attestations.
 Learn more about Campus Access.

-You are required to wear a face covering on campus.
-In accordance with an amended temporary emergency order issued by Cambridge on June 23, 2020:
+You are required to wear a face covering outdoors and indoors on campus, in accordance with an amended temporary emergency order issued by Cambridge on September 25, 2020:

 - When you are indoors, wear your face covering in all public places, such as lobbies, hallways, elevators, stairwells, and restrooms.